infinite-table/infinite-react/www/pages/docs/reference/index.page.md

 - `column`
 - `columnSortInfo` - will allow you to render custom header based on the sort state of the column.
+- `columnApi` - [API](reference/column-api) for the current column.
+Can be useful if you customize the header and want to programatically trigger actions like sorting, show/hide column menu, etc.

 When we implement filtering, you'll also have access to the column filter.